infoatgodreams/GoDreams-Repository/Volume 4/Guidelines for Institutional Childcare - Ethiopia.md

 ## Infrastructure Requirements

 ### Location

-Distance from the main road
+- Distance from the main road
-If the childcare institution is in an urban center, its distance from the main road shall be at least one Kilometer and at most three kilometers.
+	- If the childcare institution is in an urban center, its distance from the main road shall be at least one Kilometer and at most three kilometers.
-    * If the childcare institution is in a rural area and the main road is a dry whether road, its distance from the main road shall not be more than five kilometers.
+	- if the childcare institution is in a rural area and the main road is a dry whether road, its distance from the main road shall not be more than five kilometers.
-    * If the childcare institution is in a rural area and the main road is an all whether road, its distance from the main road shall not be more than ten kilometers.
+	- If the childcare institution is in a rural area and the main road is an all whether road, its distance from the main road shall not be more than ten kilometers.

 ### Compound